mengyi-git/FunctionalDisabilityChinaUS/README.md

   * date of exiting the survey
   * date of observing health transitions.

-# How to use the code
-Use `main.m` for model estimation, simulation, and the likelihood ratio test.
-Note that to estimate the trend model, one needs to estimate the static model first since the initial values used in estimating the trend model depend on the estimated parameters of the static model.
-Similarly, the trend model needs to be estimated before estimating the frailty model.

-Use `main_plot.m` to plot figures in the paper.

-Use `main_cf.m` to calculate the estimated transition rates in the following papers
-  * Zixi Li, Adam W. Shao & Michael Sherris (2017) The impact of systematic trend and uncertainty on mortality and disability in a multistate latent factor model for transition rates, *North American Actuarial Journal*, 21(4), 594-610, [DOI: 10.1080/10920277.2017.1330157](https://doi.org/10.1080/10920277.2017.1330157)
-  * Hanewald, K., Li, H., & Shao, A. (2019).
-Modelling multi-state health transitions in China: A generalised linear model with time trends. *Annals of Actuarial Science*, 13(1), 145-165. [doi:10.1017/S1748499518000167](https://www.cambridge.org/core/journals/annals-of-actuarial-science/article/modelling-multistate-health-transitions-in-china-a-generalised-linear-model-with-time-trends/93135D3F07A86F260D5F0B9A0B991634)
-  * Michael Sherris & Pengyu Wei (2020) A multi-state model of functional disability and health status in the presence of systematic trend and uncertainty, *North American Actuarial Journal*, [DOI: 10.1080/10920277.2019.1708755](https://doi.org/10.1080/10920277.2019.1708755)

 # Acknowledgement
 The following functions are from external sources.